mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/app/exp.md

 ```
 How we designed CID (Component ID) in component information system to identify
-any component in the world,  MusicID will identify any music in the world!
+any component in the world,  MusicID (32-bit number) will identify any music in the world!

 ```